 In the event a student scores less than a 75 on a lab practical exam, the student will be assigned remediation for the previously failed practical components (based on specified course lab practical rubric).
-Failure to complete assigned remediation satisfactorily (demonstration of proficiency) according to the practical grading rubric will result in automatic failure of the course.
+Failure to complete the assigned remediation satisfactorily (demonstration of proficiency) according to the practical grading rubric will result in automatic failure of the course.
+Repeated attempts will not be allowed.